lanlan3322/pet-shop-tutorial/README.md

 **Note**: For Ethereum basics, please read the Truffle  [Ethereum Overview](https://www.trufflesuite.com/guides/ethereum-overview)  tutorial before proceeding.

-## Background

-Pete Scandlon of Pete's Pet Shop is interested in using Ethereum as an efficient way to handle their pet adoptions.
-The store has space for 16 pets at a given time, and they already have a database of pets.
-As an initial proof of concept,  **Pete wants to see a dapp which associates an Ethereum address with a pet to be adopted.**

 The website structure and styling will be supplied.  **Our job is to understand the smart contract and front-end logic for its usage.**